-Each senior organizes and carries out an independent, three-week project away from school and home, in which he or she works under a master, employer or with an organization.
+Each senior organizes and carries out an independent, three-week project away from school and home, in which they under a master, employer or with an organization.
 Upon their return to campus, seniors present their real-world learning experiences to peers, family, and a jury made up of students and faculty.
-Both the quality of the project completed and an oral presentation (a key opportunity to exhibit public-speaking skills) are evaluated, as is a reflective essay designed to help students chronicle their reflections and learning experiences.
+Both the quality of the project completed and an oral presentation (a pivotal opportunity to exhibit public-speaking skills) are evaluated, as is a reflective essay designed to help students chronicle their reflections and learning experiences.

 Planning the project can be an exciting and thought-provoking process.
 Students are encouraged to begin exploring project options at the end of their junior year, making the program one of the hallmark experiences of their transition to the new challenges and responsibilities of preparing to graduate.
 Students often identify unexplored passions or compelling service opportunities, or they may design a program that intensifies current interests.